Best Credit Report Sites

 What is a credit report used for?

 Lenders use credit reports to investigate a person's financial records, including borrowing and payment history.
 It's important to check your credit report regularly for any potential inaccuracies.
-You should also know how to check your credit score because of its significance when you apply for a loan.
-Two common reasons for lenders to check your credit report are if you plan on:
+You should also know how to check your credit score because of its significance when you apply for a loan or rental agreement.

 - Buying a house: Mortgage lenders check your credit report as part of the underwriting process.
 Having a higher credit score could qualify you for lower mortgage interest rates.